cortex-js/cortex-js.github.io/kb-compute-engine.md

 Return the value of the canonical form of this expression.

-A pure expression always return the same value and has no side effects.
+A pure expression always returns the same value (provided that it remains constant / values of sub-expressions or symbols do not change), and has no side effects.
-If `expr.isPure` is `true`, `expr.value` and `expr.evaluate()` are
-synonyms.

-For an impure expression, `expr.value` is undefined.

-Evaluating an impure expression may have some side effects, for example modifying the `ComputeEngine` environment, such as its set of assumptions.
+Evaluating an impure expression may return a varying value, and may have some side effects such as adjusting symbol assumptions.

-The result may be a rational number or the product of a rational number and the square root of an integer.

-To perform approximate calculations, use `expr.N()` instead, or set `options.numericApproximation` to `true`.
+To perform approximate calculations, use `expr.N()` instead, or call with `options.numericApproximation` to `true`.

-The result of `expr.evaluate()` may be the same as `expr.simplify()`.
+It is possible that the result of `expr.evaluate()` may be the same as `expr.simplify()`.

 The result is in canonical form.